brianhaferkamp/basketball-game/README.md

 ### 3PT
 Automatic three points.

-The game is pretty simple and straightforward at this point.
-Play until the timer runs out, alternating possession between the teams.
-I'd love to hear your thoughts on the game play, fun factor, cards, timer, scoresheet--anything.
-Send any comments and suggestions to onbasebaseball@gmail.com.

 ## Defense

 To use the defense (DEF) ratings you will add or subtract the defense rating to the shooting percentage for the team or player shooting the ball then compare the calculated percentage against the roll result of the shooting percentage roll.
 For example, if the original shooting percentage is 52.3 but the defense value is 3, the new shooting percentage is 55.3.
 If the defense value was -3 then the new shooting percentage is 49.3.
 You can use the team defense value against a team or individual player.
 To have individual player defense you would use the player guarding the shooter (i.e., playing the same position).